SteveDunn/Intellenum/README.md

-> NOTE: Intellenum is in pre-release at the moment, so probably isn't production ready and the API might (and probably will) change.
+> NOTE: Intellenum is in beta at the moment; I've tested it out and I think it works.
+The main functionality is present and the API probably
-> But feel free to kick the tyres and provide feedback.
-It's not far off being complete as it borrows a lot of code and features from [Vogen](https://github.com/SteveDunn/Vogen)
+> won't change significantly from now on.
+Although it's a fairly new library, it borrows a lot of code and features from [Vogen](https://github.com/SteveDunn/Vogen) which
+> has been in use for a while now by many projects and has lots of downloads, which should provide some confidence.
+> Please feel free to try it and provide feedback.